The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Take your time and make as many photo stops as you wish on your way to Tofino.
 Be careful while driving though - many animals may unexpectedly cross the road.
 We saw a baby black bear!

 If you're into surfing, you already know what you are doing in Tofino.
-If surfing in cold waters of the Pacific Ocean is not your cup of tea, you can spend the rest of your day on a whale watching tour or exploring bays and islands near Tofino on a sea kayak.
+If surfing in the cold waters of the Pacific Ocean is not your cup of tea, you can spend the rest of your day on a whale-watching tour or exploring bays and islands near Tofino on a sea kayak.

 Day 3: Sea to Sky Highway.

-Once on the mainland, you'll be driving one of the most spectacular roads in all Canada - the Sea to Sky Highway.
-Unfortunately, my camera died after a pretty soaked zodiac boat ride in Tofino the day before, so the pictures from Day 3 and 4 will be from my cell phone.
+Once on the mainland, you'll be driving one of the most spectacular roads in all of Canada - the Sea to Sky Highway.
+Unfortunately, my camera died after a pretty-soaked zodiac boat ride in Tofino the day before, so the pictures from Days 3 and 4 will be from my cell phone.

 Just north of Squamish, you'll be ascending "into the sky" when driving through a narrow gorge between the Tantalus Mountain Range and Garibaldi Provincial Park.
 Pay attention to the road as those snow-covered sharp peaks on both sides of the highway have a real power to mesmerize!
 A word of advice: for the best views and more scenic lookouts you should drive in the opposite direction - from north (Whistler) to south (Vancouver).